wildcardcharacter/AudioHarvester/README.md

 ```text
 ~/.local/bin/yt-dlp
 ```
-## Known Limitations

-- The graphical user interface is currently available in German only.
-- English language support is planned for a future release.

 ## Legal Notice

 AudioHarvester is intended for downloading content that you are legally allowed to access and store.